 Graduates of this program can be employed both in the hospital sector and research industry.
 Clinical research professionals work in a broad range of research settings:

-CRA positions: in-house or field CRAs, incl.
-Home-based work mainly in:
+CRA positions: in-house or field CRAs, including home-based 1 work mainly in:

 - Contract Research Organizations (CRO)